Scuilion/gradle-utils/README.md

 # gradle-utils

-A person gradle plugin to work better.
+A personal gradle plugin to work better.

 ##### Added Task